Kevel Data Processing Agreement

 South Korea (Ap-Northeast-2)

-Other regions chosen by Customer for of CDP services.
+Other regions chosen by Customer for Audience services

 AWS is a cloud service provider.
 Kevel uses AWS to host our applications and services.
-Personal data of the customer, its customers’ customers, and the individual being served as advertisement is processed by AWS and may be stored in AWS.
+Personal Data of the customer, its customers’ customers, and the individual being served the advertisement (end user) is processed by AWS and may be stored in AWS.

-Datadog is a third-party logging platform Kevel uses for ingesting, parsing, querying, and performing analytics on Service application and infrastructure logs (“Logs”).
-These Logs are then used for debugging, troubleshooting, auditing, reporting, detecting, and alerting on unexpected application behavior and providing latency and other analytics to the customer.
-Although Kevel’s application is set up not to log Personal Data, processing of Personal Data may occur inadvertently.
+Datadog is a third-party logging platform used by the Kevel ad platform for ingesting, parsing, querying, and performing analytics on Service application and infrastructure logs (“Logs”).
+These logs are then used for debugging, troubleshooting, auditing, reporting, detecting, and alerting on unexpected application behavior and providing latency and other analytics to the customer.
+Although Kevel’s application is set up not to log Personal Data, if a customer enters Personal Data of end users in areas of the ad platform other than UserDB, such as entering Personal Data as keywords, Personal Data may be processed.

 Hubspot is marketing, sales, and service software that Kevel uses as a Controller and as a Processor.
 As a Processor, Kevel uses Hubspot’s service software to provide customer support to our customers and their customers.
-When someone submits a support ticket, this ticket may include personal data.
+Personal Data from the customer’s end users may be processed if the customer provides such data in their support ticket or customer support communications with Kevel.

 Papertrail, SolarWinds Worldwide, LLC

-Papertrail is a third-party logging platform that Kevel uses for ingesting, parsing, querying, and performing analytics on Service application and infrastructure logs (“Logs”).
-These Logs are then used for debugging, troubleshooting, auditing, reporting, and detecting and alerting on unexpected application behavior.
-Although Kevel’s application is set up not to log Personal Data, processing of Personal Data may occur inadvertently.
+Papertrail is a third-party logging platform used by the Kevel ad platform for ingesting, parsing, querying, and performing analytics on Service application and infrastructure logs (“Logs”).
+These logs are then used for debugging, troubleshooting, auditing, reporting, and detecting and alerting on unexpected application behavior.
+Although Kevel’s ad platform is set up not to log Personal Data, if a customer enters Personal Data of its end users in areas of the ad platform other than UserDB, such as entering Personal Data as keywords, Personal Data may be processed.

 Shortcut Software Company (formerly known as Clubhouse)

 Shortcut is a software project management and workflow tool that Kevel uses as a Controller and as a Processor.
 As a Processor, Kevel handles customer support issues that have been escalated to engineering.
-Personal data, such as name and email, may be processed.
+Personal Data from the customer’s end users may be processed if the customer provides such data in their communications with engineering.

 Slack Technologies, LLC

 Slack is a messaging application tool for business that Kevel uses both as a Controller and as a Processor.
 As a Processor, Kevel sets up dedicated Slack channels to communicate with customers for customer support.
-Set-up and use of a dedicated customer channel may require the use of personal data, such as email and name.
+Personal Data from the customer’s end users may be processed if the customer provides such data in their customer support communications.

 Adzerk, Ltd. (UK)